 I feel that I could write pages and pages of what I have learned through my research about the Keto diet, but I want to focus solely on how it relates to people who have had bariatric surgery.

 To read a few great in-depth articles about the science of Keto and how it works, I highly recommend these amazing comprehensive articles:

-Basically, your focus is going to be on getting lots of good fat, moderate protein, and vitamin-rich vegetables, but no more than 20g net carbs.
+Basically, your focus is going to be on getting lots of good fat, moderate protein, and vitamin-rich vegetables, but aiming for no more than 20g net carbs.
 Once you have reached your goal weight, the one in which your body feels most comfortable, then I recommend raising your carbs, lightly adding back in healthy carbs such as fruits and sweet potatoes.
 For maintenance, you will want to stay under 50g net carbs maximum, which should keep you fat adapted and remain in ketosis.

 I know the idea of adding a lot of fat to your diet is scary for bariatric patient.
 First, it contradicts the nutrition advice we have had drilled in our heads for decades now.
 But nutritional science has shown that fat doesn’t make you fat, sugar does.
 Obesity wasn’t an issue until we were told by the USDA that low-fat diets were the healthiest.
 Food manufacturers took the fat out of our food, and added sugar to make it taste better, and what happened?
 We all kept getting fatter and fatter as a society.

 So for those of you who may be physically uncomfortable eating so much fat after bariatric surgery as it may cause dumping syndrome, know that at a typical meal, if you were to pick a piece of dark meat chicken, and cook your vegetables in olive oil or avocado oil, that would be plenty of fat, and a great ratio of protein to fat to carbs.
 No, you will not be drinking jars of fat or eating butter straight from the fridge!